White House defends releasing incomplete information about classified documents - KTVZ

 “In any investigation, as an investigation is ongoing, especially an investigation where people are cooperative and are working hand-in-hand with the department to review these matters, information is going to develop,” he said.
 “That’s a natural part of any investigation.”

-“As searches were underway, looking for additional documents to be properly handed back to the government, you know, we wanted to be respectful to try to provide as as complete information as we could, trying to balance with the need to provide that information to you all consistent with the investigation,” he went on.
+Biden’s representatives “wanted to be respectful to try to provide as complete information as we could, trying to balance with the need to provide that information to you all consistent with the investigation,” Sams went on.

+The Justice Department did not tell the White House to limit the information that’s publicly released, sources familiar with the matter told CNN.

 The White House has faced criticism, even from some Democrats, over how it has handled the matter related to Biden’s handling of classified documents.
 That includes what it disclosed and when, including failing to say that additional documents had been found at Biden’s home when initially revealing documents were found at his office.